-Consequences may include probation, dismissal, accountability groups, counseling, or whatever else is deemed necessary by the Student Services Liaison.
+Consequences may include probation, dismissal, accountability groups, counseling, or whatever else is deemed necessary by the VP & Dean of Student Life, Residence Life staff, or the Discipline Committee.
 All disciplinary decisions are made after careful consideration of what is best for the student and the community.
 We also strive to maintain consistency in dealing with particular actions or situations.
-However, any student conduct deemed as criminal activity involving a minor will be dealt with in a zero tolerance manner.
+However, any student conduct deemed as criminal activity involving minors will be dealt with in a zero tolerance manner.